suyashnatural/automationpracticecypress/README.md

 ## Steps to run this project at your local system

-## clone this repo to a local directory
+## Step-1: clone this repo to a local directory
-- with ssl
+- "with ssl" -or-
 git@github.com:suyashnatural/automationpracticecypress.git

-- with https
+- "with https" -or-
 https://github.com/suyashnatural/automationpracticecypress.git

-- with github cli
+- "with github cli"
 gh repo clone suyashnatural/automationpracticecypress

-## cd into the cloned repo
+## Step-2: cd into the cloned repo
 cd Axelerant

-## install the node_modules
+## Step-3: install the node_modules
 npm install

-## To run the tests in Command Line (CLI) and headless mode (default electron browser)
+## Step-4: To run the tests in Command Line (CLI) and headless mode (default electron browser)
 npm run test

 ## Crossbrowsers